codegen-sh/codegen-examples/useSuspenseQuery_to_useSuspenseQueries/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to submit issues and any enhancement requests!